PAPER PLATE POINSETTIA HOLIDAY CRAFT

 – Red, white and green oil pastels

 – White school glue

 Don’t be alarmed by the extensive supply list.
 Most everything can be found in your art pantry.
 I find tempera paints are best but if you have craft acrylic paints (the kind you find in craft stores) then you are great.
 Curious what the difference is between tempera paint and acrylic paint?
 Here’s a video showing what I discovered: Acrylic vs Tempera Paint.

-- Each student receives 3 paper plates.
-I use the most inexpensive brand that has no printing on it.
-It doesn’t matter the size of the plates, but it does help to have 3 different sizes: small, medium and large.
+Each student receives 3 paper plates.
+I use the most inexpensive brand that has not printing on it.
+It doesn’t matter the size of the plants, but it does help to have 3 different sizes: small, medium and large.

 The secret to this project is not any special technique but rather the result of buying the most inexpensive paper plates.
 The paper plates curl when the paint dries adding a lovely quality to the plate.
 Cool, right?